Quirinus/vuTools/README.md

 - Prod% expanded with: real total prod., peasant and slave productivity; mouseover to see numbers
 - shows optimal slaves number suggestion
 - the optimal amount of slaves to add/remove is automatically entered in the prompt
+- shows all buildings when they are > 0, except Guardtowers, which need > 1
 - added total building costs, for each building, under it
 - added total gold costs to building all different buildings to top and bottom
 - added Max buttons next to each building type (turns to Clear when max buildable number is in the input box)